Abdulzamad/flaskwebapp/Readme.md

 ## A WebBased Cooking Receipe Library / Catlog
 ![My animated logo](images/app.png)
-CookBook is a cloud-enabled, CI/CD Integrated and higly scalable A Cook Reciepe Web App Build with Python [ flask ] And html , css and js
+CookBook is a cloud-enabled, CI/CD Integrated and higly scalable Cook Reciepe Web App Build with Python [ flask ] And html , css and js
 - Read Reciepies from community
 - Share your reciepies to community
 - ✨ And Enjoy your cooking ✨